accept-project/accept-pre-edit/accept-pre-edit-client-real-time/readme.txt

 The three main parameters are:

-(string) interactiveCheckConfigPath – The configuration path allows the Real time plug-in load his labels from a JSON based configuration file.
+(string) interactiveCheckConfigPath â€“ The configuration path allows the Real time plug-in load his labels from a JSON based configuration file.
-(string) acceptHubUrl – Endpoint where to access the ACCEPT API(URI for the MS Signal R Hub...).
+(string) acceptHubUrl â€“ Endpoint where to access the ACCEPT API(URI for the MS Signal R Hub...).
 (string) realTimeCheckSelector - the CSS selector for the element that "onClick" starts the checks(normally a button...).

 There are other also important: